-The same applies to the final setting time, where you want it to be long enough to be able to finish the concrete, but not so long that the concrete takes forever to harden, as this prolongs the project schedule.
+The same applies to the final setting time, where you want it to be long enough to be able to finish the concrete, but not so long that the it takes forever to harden, as this prolongs the project schedule.

-During the cement hydration process, the concrete mixture goes from a liquid to a solid-state.
-This change does not happen suddenly, instead, it occurs in different phases:
+During the cement hydration process, the concrete mixture goes from a liquid to a solid state.
+This change does not happen suddenly; instead, it occurs in different phases:

 The initial setting time of concrete, indicated in the graph above, occurs when the reaction starts to gain speed and the heat emission increases at the end of the dormancy period.

 During the third phase, the concrete starts gaining stiffness quickly and heat is released due to the chemical reactions.
 A few hours after the beginning of phase 3, the concrete becomes solid, marking the final setting time.